 - 6-inch option fits mattresses 4 to 8-inches deep

 - 9 -inch option fits mattresses 7 to 12-inches deep

 I have a 10-inch mattress and used the 9-inch size option.
-It fit really well on my mattress and I had no trouble getting it on or off my mattress when needed.
+It fit really well on the mattress and I had no trouble getting it on or off the mattress when needed.